Rolling back unwanted changes in a Salesforce deployment

 How do rollbacks work in Gearset?

-Thanks to Gearset’s unique comparison engine, every time you run a deployment, Gearset takes a snapshot of your target org which is automatically saved just prior to deployment.
+Thanks to Gearset’s unique comparison engine, every time you run a deployment, Gearset takes a snapshot of your target org which is automatically saved.

 There’s no limit to how far back in your Gearset deployment history you can go to perform a rollback, although it’s worth noting that if you try to roll back a deployment from some time ago, you may see a large number of detected changes between the snapshot and the org’s live state.